exegesis-js/exegesis/docs/OAS3 Security.md

             readWrite: "Read/write scope."
 ```

-And then operations have a list of security requirements:
+Operations have a list of security requirements:

 ```yaml
 paths: